Rotary saw

 A rotary saw, spiral cut saw, RotoZip or cut out tool is a type of mechanically powered saw used for making accurate cuts without the need for a pilot hole in wallboard, plywood, or another thin, solid material.

 The Rotozip Tool Corp was a company started by Bob Kopras, an American drywall installer who pioneered this type of saw.
 Rotozip was later acquired by Bosch Tool Corp. in 2003.

-This type of tool was originally developed for making cut-outs in drywall but it was later discovered that a myriad other materials could easily be cut using the tool.
+This type of tool was originally developed for making cut-outs in drywall but it was later discovered that myriad other materials could easily be cut using the tool.